 Research suggests that purpose and inclusion lead to a more engaged, productive and healthy workforce.
 According to the Conference Board’s 2018 Global Leadership Forecast, purpose-driven companies outperform the market by 42%.
 Research from the Center for Talent Innovation reports that organizations that have high ratings for inclusion and diversity are 70% more likely to have success in new markets and 45% more likely to improve their market share.

-a new path as the
+Purpose-driven incentives forge a new path as the predominant change agent in influencing well-being choices.

 This culture of purpose and total well-being drives the need for purpose-driven total rewards programs, including benefits designed specifically to support these concepts.
 As such, today, the concept of purpose-driven benefits demonstrates how employees are embracing employer offerings more broadly to enhance their lives and support their individual purposes, suggesting: My benefits allow me to bring my full self to work; have a family; improve my well-being; and create greater understanding and connection between me and my employer.